openrewrite/rewrite-docs/docs/recipes/maven/addproperty.md

 | `Boolean` | preserveExistingValue | *Optional*.
 Preserve previous value if the property already exists in the pom file. |  |
 | `Boolean` | trustParent | *Optional*.
 If the parent defines a property with the same key, trust it even if the value isn't the same.
 Useful when you want to wait for the parent to have its value changed first.
 The parent is not trusted by default. |  |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.AddPropertyExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---